NadaAdem/Earthquakes_D3_Mapbox.API_Leaflet.js/README.md

 # Mapping Earthquakes with Leaflet and Mapbox

 ## Project Overview
-The purpose of this project is to create visualizations of earthquake data using Leaflet.js and Mapbox API . it also  allow user to change  layer and has Popup markers for more details .Circles with  colors are visually represented earthquake, the bigger circle and  darker in color has more magnitude than others .
+The purpose of this project is to create visualizations of earthquake data using Leaflet.js and Mapbox API . it also  allow user to change  layers and has popup markers for more details .Circles with  colors are visually represented earthquake, the bigger circle and  darker in color has more magnitude than others .

 ## Software and APIs
 - A code editor, such as VS Code